shdam/pairedGSEA/README.md

 Please see the User Guide vignette for a detailed description of usage.

-Here is a quick runthrough of the functions:
+Here is a quick run-through of the functions:

 <br> Load example data.